troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

                 float sphericalIntegralGuess = weight * weight;

-                // The MC-computed spherical integral will be too inaccurate at first, so fall back to the
-                // precomputed integral for the first iteration. if (lobeMCSphericalIntegrals[lobeIt] == 0.f) {
-                    sphericalIntegralGuess = lobePrecomputedSphericalIntegrals[lobeIt];
-                }

-                lobeMCSphericalIntegrals[lobeIt] += (sphericalIntegralGuess - lobeMCSphericalIntegrals[lobeIt]) * sampleWeightScale;
+                // Update the MC-computed integral of the lobe over the domain. lobeMCSphericalIntegrals[lobeIt] += (sphericalIntegralGuess - lobeMCSphericalIntegrals[lobeIt]) * sampleWeightScale;

-                // The most accurate method requires using the MC-computed spherical integral.
+                // The most accurate method requires using the MC-computed integral,
+                // since then bias in the estimate will partially cancel out.
                 // However, if you don't want to store a weight per-lobe you can instead substitute it with the
-                // (potentially analytically computed) integral of the lobe over the domain at a slight increase in error. float sphericalIntegral = lobeMCSphericalIntegrals[lobeIt];
+                // precomputed integral at a slight increase in error.

+                // Clamp the MC-computed integral to within a reasonable ad-hoc factor of the actual integral to avoid noise. float sphericalIntegral = max(lobeMCSphericalIntegrals[lobeIt], lobePrecomputedSphericalIntegrals * 0.75f);

                 vec3 otherLobesContribution = currentEstimate - m_lobes[lobeIt].mu * weight;
                 vec3 newValue = (sample.value - otherLobesContribution) * weight / sphericalIntegral;